gnnandan/Java_Notes_With_Important_Examples/_1_Java Programs From Basics/Source Code/Object_Oriented_Concepts/Interface/1_Interface_Rules[Documentation].md

     The **child class of the implementing class can provide the body** for the remaining methods of interface.

 14. An interface can extend any number of interface.

+15. A class implements a interface, the interface extends another interface then the **implementing class should provide the body for all the abstract methods in the hierarchy**

+16. An interface **cannot implement another interface.**

+17. A **class can extends another class simultaneously it can implement the interface also** in this case the implementing class should extends first, and it should implement